 There’s also a ‘redundant mode’ which sends traffic across all available connections, increasing your data usage but making for a more reliable (rather than faster) connection.
 The iPad app requires iOS 9.0 or later and comes with a very small number of settings.
 Another notable point here is that not all servers support P2P.

 This provider uses the ‘ChaCha’ encryption cipher to deliver a reliable performance on the security front.
 Speedify calls itself a ‘no-log VPN’ and doesn’t log IP addresses, websites, or any data you send or receive while connected to the service.

 There is a free plan which offers 4GB of data for the first month, but in subsequent months you only get 1GB.
-With the paid subscriptions, you have a choice of two affordable options that come with a 30-day money-back guarantee.
-The yearly subscription, as ever, offers the best value-for-money.
+With the paid subscriptions, you have a choice of only two options that come with a 30-day money-back guarantee.
+Both are affordable and the yearly subscription, as ever, offers the best value-for-money.
 The packages available are: